nCodefresh/binary-koan.github.io/README.md

 - `out=<directory>` sets the output directory (default './build')

 ## License
-I am offering this to you under the MIT license in good faith - please don't use this for anything nefarious or defamatory.
-Anyway, enjoy :)
+I am offering both my code and writing to you under the MIT license in good faith - enjoy :)